-Push the button next to the steering wheel to turn on the hazard warning lights (four-way flashers).
+Push the button to turn on the hazard warning lights (four-way flashers).
 This causes all four outside turn signals and both turn indicators in the instrument panel to flash.
 Use the hazard warning lights if you need to park in a dangerous area near heavy traffic, or if your vehicle is disabled.